i05nagai/memorandum/language/english_speaking.md

         * the act of considering one thing to be the same as or equal to another
 * pressure
     * I work on pressure
+    * the importance and the impact of the services and the consequences of potential outages can create significnat pressure on the on-call engineers
 * demeanor
     * I have calm demeanor
     * a way of looking and behaving